-In this section the evaluators are being asked to look into the future and give an assessment of the project's sustainability.
+In this section the evaluators are asked to look into the future and give an assessment of the project's sustainability.
 They should offer a balanced judgement on the prospects for the project being sustainable once funding from the OP RDI is concluded and the factors that will define the project's ultimate fate.
-They should also outline what they consider will be needed to ensure its long term sustainability.
+These factors include: